 Church Sound System Delay Rules

 As stated in another article, there are rules to church sound that are based on mathematical equation.
-Although many people know the math, they don't always know how it applies or it is applied wrong or it isn't even applied in the first place.
+Although many people know the math, they don't always know how it applies or it is applied wrong.

 As a sound system rule, it would be better to say that a delay circuit is needed for every 20 feet of distributed sound from the original sound source.
 Therefore, if your church had a large foyer and you had four rows of speakers that were 10 feet apart then there should be two delays.
 This unfortunately drives up the cost of church sound since a separate amplifier is needed for each delay circuit.

-Some statements and Specs have been left out under the understanding that it is part of the "intellectual Knowledge" guidelines and were not part of the original article.
+Some statements and Specs have been blanked out under the understanding that it is part of the "intellectual Knowledge" guidelines and were not part of the original article.
 Such knowledge has value and can be purchased through investing in the book "

 Back to THE LEARNING CENTER